A. B. Freeman School of Business

 Enrollment Requirements

 Current Tulane University students with a minimum 2.000 cumulative GPA may be eligible to enroll in the Freeman School.
-Interested students should obtain a major/minor declaration form from the Office of Undergraduate Education in suite 204 of the GWBC or from the Academic Advising Center in Mussafer Hall.
+Interested students should speak with their Freeman or NTC academic advisor to complete a declaration request online.

 The Associate Dean for Undergraduate Education may dismiss a BSM student from the Freeman School if the student has a cumulative GPA of 1.999 or lower for two consecutive semesters, and if the student has taken at least five courses required for the BSM degree, including required non-business courses.
 Dismissal permanently bars the student from taking additional business courses and from earning either a BSM degree or a business minor.